adrianplavka/zoom-app/README.md

 ### Start applications

-- Use the `npx nx build client` & `npx nx serve server` to start client building & server.
+- Use the `npx nx serve client` & `npx nx serve server` to start client building & server.

 ### Install the app